Issac-Shi/Assignment_3_ERD/README.md

-## This repo is for Jiayue Shi's DB Assgnment 3.
+## This repo is for Jiayue Shi's DB Assignment 3.